vlad17/vlad17.github.io/_posts/2017-06-22-nonconvex-second-order-methods.md

 ---
 layout: post
-title:  "Nonconvex Second Order Methods"
+title:  "Non-convex Second Order Methods"
 date:   2017-06-22
 categories: machine-learning optimization deep-learning
 ---

-# Nonconvex Second Order Methods
+# Non-convex Second Order Methods

 [TODO blog post is under construction, please disregard]

-This is a high-level overview of the methods for second order local improvement of nonconvex costs with a particular focus on neural networks (NNs).
+This is a high-level overview of the methods for second order local improvement of non-convex costs with a particular focus on neural networks (NNs).

 Make sure to read the [general overview post]({{ site.baseurl }}{% post_url 2017-06-19-neural-network-optimization-methods %}) first.
 Also, we'll borrow the same setting from the introduction of the [first-order methods post]({{ site.baseurl }}{% post_url 2017-06-20-nonconvex-first-order-methods %}) and we will generally add an assumption that \\(f\in\mathcal{C}^2\\), if not even more smooth.
 Some of these methods might never explicitly touch the Hessian, but their analysis and intuition depend critically on it.